an unofficial Altrincham FC website.

 ![]() No. 18 |

-Owen GERMAN (d.o.b. c.2005)
+Owen GERMAN (d.o.b.
+TBC 5 September, 2005)

 A "deep-lying" midfielder, Owen made his debut for Altrincham in the Cheshire Senior Cup on 11 October 2022 at Sandbach.
-Despite only being seventeen he had already captained the Altrincham FC Academy side on occasions.
+Despite only being seventeen at the time, he had already captained the Altrincham FC Academy side on occasions.
 Owen is a product of the Crewe Alexandra youth system, having spent more than a decade at Gresty Road before his release at the age of sixteen.
 In early 2023 he went on loan at Irlam in the North West Counties League Premier Division.
 In late April 2023 he was an unused sub for Altrincham in the Cheshire Senior Cup Final at Moss Lane.
 Despite not having made a league appearance, his promise was such that he was signed up for the first-team squad for 2023-24.
 However, on 27 July 2023, it was announced that Owen was going on a season-long loan to Wythenshawe Town.
 However, that arrangement was curtailed owing to injuries to other squad members.
 Consequently he was named in three Altrincham National League squads in October 2023 and also played in the CSC tie that month against 1874 Northwich in which he also converted a penalty in a shoot-out.
 On 20 October it was announced that he was commencing a one-month loan at Warrington Rylands in the Northern Premier League's Premier Division.
-However, by November 2023 he was on loan at Warrington Rylands.
-Appearances to end of 2022/23 season: 1(+1). |
+That loan was extended to the end of 2023-24 season but on 2 February it was announced that he had gone on loan at Stafford Rangers.
+In summer 2024 he was granted a further contract and after being named in one matchday squad for the first team, he went on a one-month loan to Witton ALbion on 30 August 2024, which was later renewed in October 2024.
+By February 2025 he was back at the JDS before a spell at Alfreton Town in March 2025.
+Appearances to end of 2024/25 season: 5(+1), 0 goals. |

 |